timlegrand/giterm/README.md

 Giterm shows information about the current status of your Git working copy.
 It shows in a single view:

-- local branches, and which branch you're currently on;
+- local branches, and which branch you're currently on
-- remote branches, and which branch the current local branch is tracking;
+- remote branches, and which branch the current local branch is tracking
-- commit history, and which commit you are currently working from;
+- commit history, and which commit you are currently working from
-- current changes;
+- current changes
-- a *diff* view of the selected file in the *changes* list.
+- a *diff* view of the selected file in the *changes* list

 Giterm only *shows* Git information.
-It **does not** support git actions like commit checkout, branch switching, staging or committing.
-But it could be an idea for next realeases if you're insterested!
+It does not support git actions like commit *checkout*, *branch switching*, *staging* or *committing*.
+But it could be in a future realease if you want!

-> Well, OK, you're now able to stage/unstage files with the spacebar, just to know it's possible.
+> Well OK, you should now be able to stage/unstage files with the spacebar :)

+# Installation

+    pip install giterm

+If you don't have `pip` installed yet:

+    curl -s https://bootstrap.pypa.io/get-pip.py | sudo python
+    pip install giterm

 # Requirements

-Giterm needs the git executable to be installed and available in the PATH of your system.
+Giterm needs the `git` executable to be installed and available in the PATH of your system.

-Giterm requires the `watchdog` module to run.
-If you have virtualenv installed, just run:

-	pip install -r requirements.txt
+Others dependencies should be automatically handled by `pip`.

 # Technical background

 Giterm uses subprocesses to call Git shell-based commands, and parses their outputs to bring the relevant information to the UI.
-All apologies.
-Wan't to improve that?
-Contribute!

-# Bugs

-Should contain some, as it desperatly lacks of testing at this stage.
-I'm not proud of it, not at all.

-As for feature-requests, feel free to create a pull request for any bug you meet.
-I'd be happy to merge it as quickly as I can.

-# Contribute

-In an effort to continuously improve my coding, any help will be welcome, especially about:

-- callback/event management and inter-classes communications;
-- PEP8 and other community-inspired coding/architecture conventions;
-- unit tests;
-- Python package creation and publication;

-or you can pick an item from the TODO list.

 # License

 This software is provided under the BSD 2-Clause License.
-Please read [the LICENSE.md file](./LICENSE.md) for further information.
+Please read the[LICENSE](./LICENSE) file for further information.

+# Contribute

+See the [CONTRIBUTING.md](./CONTRIBUTING.md) file for how to help out.

 Many thanks for your support!